How Volatility Destroys Your Returns Over Time

 Why it works:

-• It lowers portfolio volatility by combining uncorrelated or negatively correlated assets: When asset classes behave differently, the portfolio as a whole becomes smoother and more predictable, reducing extreme swings.
+• It lowers portfolio volatility by combining uncorrelated or negatively correlated assets

 The Dangers of Market Timing